John Joseph Malm

 John J. Malm's list of professional references from clients, opposing counsel and referring attorneys in the community are available upon request.

-John's greatest joy is spending time with his family, including his wife, Sara, of 25 years, and his four sons, ages 19, 16, 14 and 14 (twins).
-He enjoys skiing, boating, sailing, travel, politics, photography, history, art, reading, wine, cooking, architectural design, movies, music and auto racing, and he is a classic car and sports car enthusiast.
-As a father, John has been active as a volunteer coach and father in Tri-Cities Soccer Association, Batavia Youth Baseball, and Batavia Youth Football.
-He is a supporter of American Youth Foundation, UNICEF, Heifer International, the Batavia Interfaith Clothes Closet, the Batavia Food Pantry and Tri-City Family Services.
+As a father, John has been a volunteer coach in Tri-Cities Soccer Association, Batavia Youth Baseball, and Batavia Youth Football.
+He is a supporter of American Youth Foundation, UNICEF, Heifer International, the Batavia Interfaith Clothes Closet, the Batavia Food Pantry, Batavia United Way, and Tri-City Family Services.